-Four 2-day sessions with accommodation provided at RCPs state of the art facilities in The Spine, Liverpool, including a 2 day session from King's Health on ‘self as leader’ and a one day in person session linked to the annual UKSF conference.
+Four 2-day sessions with accommodation provided at RCPs state of the art facilities in The Spine, Liverpool, including a 2 day session from King's Health on ‘self as leader’, one one-day online workshop, and a one day in person session linked to the annual UKSF conference.

 Networking opportunities through working and learning together from the residential aspects with shared meals and socialising to promote professional relationships in a psychological safe environment.